 - DCS: F-100D Super Sabre (Grinnelli Designs) – Being developed by Grinnelli Designs, this Vietnam era fighter-bomber.
 The project is reportedly at 85% completion.
 Release date unknown.

 - DCS: F-15C (Eagle Dynamics) – A full fidelity DCS World level F-15C Eagle is currently in development by Eagle Dynamics.
 The project is separate from the Flaming Cliffs version and is a more modern early 2000s era Eagle with Multi-Stage Improvement Program (MISP).
 That includes AN/APG-63 radar, PACS, JTDIS datalink, JHMCS helmet and the AIM-9X.
-The project may release in 2026 or beyond.
+The project may release in 2026, however, progress is reportedly slow and 2027 or beyond is more likely.

 - DCS: F-35A (Eagle Dynamics) – A full fidelity DCS World edition of the F-35A is now in development at Eagle Dynamics.
 The fifth gen stealth fighter will be a series first and include a complete weapons suite of a US F-35A in the 2015-time frame.
-The project is aiming at a 2026 or beyond release.
+Progress is reportedly slow and 2027 or beyond is more likely than 2026.

 - DCS: MiG-17 (Red Star Simulations) – Steady progress has been reported by the development team on this project.
-Flight model and systems tuning appear to be well underway.
+Flight model and systems tuning appear to be well underway and it may be 2026 when this releases.

 - DCS: G.91 (IndiaFoxtEcho) – Developer IndiaFoxtEcho is working on three versions of the G.91.
 An Italian R1B, the German R3, and the PAN aerobatic version.
 There is no release date.
 Progress appears steady.